odh-labs/rhoai-roadshow-v2/docs/2-rag/2-shakeout-test.md

 # Validate the Lab Environment

-In this exercise you will validate that the lab environment has properly configured with everything that is needed to successfully run the lab.
+Npw that you are connected to your workbench, you will validate that the lab environment has properly configured with everything that is needed to successfully run the lab.

 In JupyterLab, open the notebook: `2-validate-environment.ipynb`.